-Almost all sealife (other than farmed fish) is obviously wild too.
+Almost all marine life (other than farmed fish) is obviously wild too.
 So most people, whether we think about it or not, are involved in wildlife trade in some way - even if it’s just as end consumers of wild products.

-Wildlife trade only becomes a problem, and of prime concern to us at WWF, when the trade becomes unsustainable and puts the future survival of a species at risk.
+Wildlife trade only becomes a problem, and of prime concern to us at WWF, when the trade becomes unsustainable and / or illegal and puts the future survival of a species at risk.

 Make a donation :

 £25 could pay a Protection Unit ranger's salary for 10 days

 Adopt a rhino :

 Adopt Lankeu and help protect rhinos.
 He's inquisitive, energetic and protective of his territory.